intmus/inttheory19-20/_07-harmonic-functions/a1-diaprogcirclefifths.md

 1. As shown in the two-part examples in [Unit 6b]({{ site.baseurl }}/06-intro-harmonic/b1-diafuncvoicelead.html), the progression from V to I creates a strong and natural sense of resolution.
 There are many reasons we hear this progression as a strong cadence, but perhaps the strongest reason is the voice-leading between the V<sup>7</sup> and I chords--meaning the way in which individual pitches naturally pull toward each other.
 2. When written as a scale, diatonic collections are simply a sequence of five whole steps and two half-steps--major scale, for example, is W-W-H-W-W-W-H--but as we determined in [Unit 2c]({{ site.baseurl }}/02-int-scales-keys/c1-keys.html), you can find all seven pitches in the diatonic collection by altering a a single half-step in a circle-of-fifths.
 This alteration changes one of the P5 intervals to a d5, and it is these two pitches within the diatonic collection, `ti` and `fa`, that establish the voice leading that pulls V<sup>7</sup> to I and therefore around which tonal harmony is constructed.

 As a side note, the significance of cultural conditioning cannot be overlooked.
-A person raised around *any* style of music will be conditioned to hear the tendencies used in that music as a natural progression, and this holds true for those raised around music descended from the diatonic tradition.
+A person who grows up listening to *any* style of music will be conditioned to hear the tendencies used in that music as a natural progression, and this holds true for those raised around music descended from the diatonic tradition.
 This does not change the importance of voice-leading in forming these progressions, but it is worth remembering the difference between laws, rules, and strategies discussed in the first reading from Unit 6.

 ## Dominant to tonic progressions